Developer: Ubisoft Montreal

 Desmond’s Journey is a strange telling of Desmond’s past through a first person platforming puzzle thing.
 I have no idea what this is but it should go away.
 There are five short little areas that involve platforming and pushing buttons.
 Then you get to place floating blocks in front of you to make paths.
 Yeah, what the hell.
 It’s nice to know Desmond’s story, but collecting 100 fragments for this isn’t even worth it.

 Multiplayer has been amped up and is just as fun.
 There are more modes, but instead of being really original they are hidden under the AC theme.
-These are modes you see in first person shooters that are disguised here.
+These are models you see in first person shooters that are disguised here.
 Capture the flag is just taking a key from the enemy base and returning it to yours.
-There is a deathmatch mode and a few others, but more modes is good and they are fun.
+There are a deathmatch mode and a few others, but more modes are good and they are fun.
 There are more maps, characters, and abilities which will keep you coming back for hours.

 Overall, Revelations is just as amazing as past games in the series, but just on a smaller and shorter scale.
 It perfects the series to a T and I don’t think anything else can be done with these two heroes.
 If you made it this far in the series go ahead and finish it.
 Long asked questions are answered, but there are also some new ones now.
 The game has a touching ending, and we even finally get to see what happened after the first AC.
 Revelations is an excellent game with just enough new stuff to keep fans happy.